A tongue-in-cheek guide to the bizarre and multifaceted history of Taiwan’s place-names!

 This, of course, means that the webcomic’s title does, indeed, mean The Witches of Witches….

-Like other Taiwanese place-names, many languages have contributed to the evolution of Beitou’s name.
+Like other examples of Taiwan’s place-names, many languages have contributed to the evolution of Beitou’s name.
 From the Ketagalan Kipatauw, the Taiwanese first borrowed it as Paktau.
 This was, in turn, borrowed into the Japanese as Hokuto and, finally, the Mandarin Beitou.

 5. Lukang: Port of Deers

-And finally, the Dutch East India Company gets an honourable mention in our Taiwanese etymological journey with the history of the name of Lukang (鹿港).
+And finally, the Dutch East India Company gets an honourable mention in our etymological journey through Taiwan’s place-names with the history of the name of Lukang (鹿港).

 Remarkably, before the Chinese and the Japanese successfully colonized Taiwan in the late 17th through 19th centuries, the Dutch were the first to see any success in setting up shop on the island.